tencent cloud

 tenant

-Cluster ID, which can be obtained on the Cluster page in the console.
+Cluster ID.
+You can obtain the cluster ID from the Cluster page in the console.

 Configure the producer in ProducerConfiguration.java.